rlucente-se-jboss/intranet-test-certs/README.md

     ./05-create-client-pair.sh
     ./06-export-certs.sh

+All generated certificate files and private key entries will be in the directory where this command was run.

-At the server, you'll need to import the following files into the appropriate keystore:
+Your web server or application server will need to import the following files into a keystore:

 * server.p12 - the server's certificate and private key

+The truststore for the web server or application server will need to import:

+* ca.cert.pem - the root CA that signed the intermediate CA
-* ca-chain.cert.pem - the intermediate CA (chained with the root CA) that signed the client and server certs
+* intermediate.cert.pem - the intermediate CA that signed the PKCS12 certificates

 The client browser should import the following files:

 * client.p12 - the client certificate and private key
+* ca.cert.pem - the root CA that signed the intermediate CA
-* ca-chain.cert.pem - the intermediate CA (chained with the root CA) that signed the client and server certs
+* intermediate.cert.pem - the intermediate CA that signed the PKCS12 certificates

 The default password can be overridden in `demo.conf`.